aneldev/dynadux-history-middleware/README.md

 You can travel in time dispatching actions `EDynaduxHistoryMiddlewareActions.PREV/NEXT`.

-Our store above is smart and we can simply use the `appStore.history.prev/next()` accordingly.
+Our store above is smart and we can use the `appStore.history.prev/next()` accordingly.
 ```
 // Clear the store
 appStore.clear();